Distributional Adversarial Loss: Experiments

 \subsection{Acknowledgements}

-This work was supported in part by the National Science Foundation under grants CCF-2212968 and ECCS-2216899, by the Simons Foundation under the Simons Collaboration on the Theory of Algorithmic Fairness, and by the Defense Advanced Research Projects Agency under cooperative agreement HR00112020003.
+This work was supported in part by the National Science Foundation under grants CCF-2212968 and ECCS-2216899, by the Simons Foundation under the Simons Collaboration on the Theory of Algorithmic Fairness, and by the Defense Advanced Research Projects Agency under cooperative agreement HR00112020003, and by the Office of Naval Research MURI Grant N000142412742.
 The views expressed in this work do not necessarily reflect the position or the policy of the Government and no official endorsement should be inferred.
+Most of the research was done when Chen Dan was a postdoctoral researcher at TTIC and Prabhav Jain was an intern there.
 We thank Anand Bhattad for helpful discussions.
-Approved for public release; distribution is unlimited.